Seven Sacraments in the Catholic Church

 The first three Sacraments are for full initiation into the Catholic Church.
 Note how they correspond to the Holy Trinity.

 Matrimony and Holy Orders are vocational Sacraments.
 Catholics who follow these two ways of life are called to serve the family of God in the very life they live.
-Married couples are to raise their children in the faith of the Church; their family should frequently surround the Table of Life.
-Ordained ministers serve the Church especially through celebrating the Sacraments and leading others to Christ in their services.
+Married couples are to raise their children in the Catholic faith; their family should frequently surround the Table of the Lord.
+Ordained ministers serve the Church especially through celebrating the Sacraments and leading all the faithful to Christ in their pastoral services.

-Those who live single lives are also called to live truly as God's children and Christ's disciples by virtues of Baptism and Confirmation.
-We are called to share at the Table of the Lord and to live the good news of salvation in the world.
+Married or single, we are all called to live truly as God's children and Christ's disciples by virtues of Baptism and Confirmation.
+We share at the Table of the Lord and live the good news of salvation in the world.

 Send us an email for any sacramental need and we will get back to you as soon as possible.
 In case of emergency or need of immediate attention, text us at 424.262.1447.